rakshitsoral/urban-jekyll-template/_posts/2019-10-12-best-design-resources-free-and-paid-for-marketers.md

 ---
 title: Best Design Resources (Free and Paid) for Marketers
 ---
 While I don’t consider myself as a designer, I see design as an essential skill for marketers.
-There are days when I find myself burdened with the responsibilities of creating content; days when I get desperate to fuel my creativity.
-This makes me busy playing with different design tools and enhance my design skills.
+No matter if you are someone who fancy writing awesome content; someone who gets busy sending newsletters to an audience, or someone who is earning as a freelancer.
+Marketing without Design is like coconut without water.
+Here's why, I love to try different tools and enhance my creativity.
 Here are some design resources I prefer to use as a marketer:

 ## 🖼 Creating and Editing Marketing collaterals and Images